The watch on the right is our Fractal Emergence.

 The Quartz Crisis reached its zenith in the 1970s and early 1980s, resulting in a severe economic downturn for the Swiss watch industry.
 Traditional Swiss watchmakers struggled to adapt to the new technological landscape, and many iconic companies faced bankruptcy or closure.
 The term “Quartz Crisis” itself reflects the turmoil that ensued, as the Swiss watch industry grappled with the existential threat posed by quartz technology.

 However, the crisis also prompted innovation within Switzerland.
-High-end Swiss watchmakers, such as Patek Philippe and Audemars Piguet (above), refocused their efforts on producing exquisite mechanical watches that emphasized craftsmanship, heritage, and exclusivity.
+High-end Swiss watchmakers, such as Patek Philippe and Audemars Piguet (above), during the 20th century, especially during the 1970s to ’90s refocused their efforts on producing exquisite mechanical watches that emphasized craftsmanship, heritage, and exclusivity.
 This shift toward luxury and heritage laid the foundation for the Swiss watch industry’s resurgence.

-For another perspective on the quartz crisis, see this section of another of our blog posts about an industry in peril.
+For another perspective on the quartz crisis, see the section of another of my articles about an industry in peril.

 The Quartz Crisis, while a challenging period for traditional watchmaking, ultimately led to a renaissance in Swiss horology.
 The industry learned valuable lessons about adaptation, innovation, and the importance of preserving the artistry of mechanical watchmaking.
-Swiss watches, especially those with mechanical movements, regained their status as symbols of craftsmanship, precision, and luxury, reflecting a significant polarization between cheap functional watches and expensive beautiful ones, which continues to affect the watchmaking industry to this day.
+Swiss watches, especially those with mechanical movements, regained their status as symbols of craftsmanship, precision, and luxury, reflecting a significant polarization between cheap functional watches and expensive ones focused on aspects other than mere functionality (which was taken for granted by then), which continues to affect the watchmaking industry to this day.

 Digital Timekeeping